-Paramedics were eligible for training to perform new roles as community paramedics if they had at least four years of experience, volunteered to participate in the pilot, and were sponsored by their local EMS authority.
+Paramedics were eligible for training to perform new roles as community paramedics if they had at least four years of experience, volunteered to participate in the pilot, and were sponsored by their local EMS agency.
 The State of California Community Paramedic Educational Taskforce developed a core curriculum that OSHPD reviewed and approved.
 The curriculum was adapted from the Paramedic Foundation's National Community Paramedic Curriculum to better align with the standards and requirements of practice in California.
 The curriculum included 48 hours of didactic, classroom-based instruction and 48 hours of clinical, hands-on training, for a total of 96 hours of instruction.
 Community paramedic trainees were additionally required to complete 56 hours of study outside the classroom, which included required readings and other assignments.

 All paramedics who participate in the Post-Discharge - Short-Term Follow-Up, Frequent EMS User, Directly Observed Therapy for Tuberculosis, and Hospice projects and Stanislaus' Alternate Destination - Mental Health project completed this core curriculum.

-The site supervisors from Alternate Destination - Urgent Care projects and paramedics recruited to coordinate San Francisco's Alternate Destination - Sobering Center project, Fresno's Alternate Destination - Mental Health project, Gilroy/Santa Clara's Alternate Destination - Mental Health and Alternate Destination - Sobering Center projects, and Los Angeles' Alternate Destination - Mental Health and Alternate Destination - Sobering Center projects were required to complete the core curriculum.
-At these pilot sites, all other paramedics in the system received training focused on (1) screening patients according to a protocol to determine if they would be eligible to enroll in the pilot, and (2) the procedures for enrolling patients who agree to be transported to a mental health crisis center, a sobering center, or an urgent care center.
+The site supervisors from Alternate Destination - Urgent Care projects and paramedics recruited to coordinate the Alternate Destination - Sobering Center projects and Fresno, Gilroy/Santa Clara and Los Angeles' Alternate Destination - Mental Health projects were required to complete the core curriculum.
+At these pilot sites, all other paramedics participating in the projects received training focused on (1) screening patients according to a protocol to determine if they would be eligible to enroll in the pilot and (2) the procedures for enrolling patients who agree to be transported to a mental health crisis center, a sobering center or an urgent care center.
 This approach was pursued because these concepts focus on clinical decision-making in the field regarding where to transport a patient.
 This is routine practice for paramedics, who must identify which patients to take to specialty care centers, such as stroke and trauma centers, that may not be the closest ED.

 The first cohort of community paramedics consisted of 79 paramedics who were enrolled in the core curriculum and site-specific coursework during the first quarter of 2015.
 Two of the 79 paramedics were unable to complete the training for nonacademic reasons.
 All of the 77 paramedics who completed the core curriculum passed a written final examination, a simulated patient scenario examination, and an oral examination by the pilot site's medical director.
-Since then, three sites (Solano, Stanislaus, and Ventura) have trained 12 additional community paramedics to expand their programs or replace paramedics who have left their agencies or were promoted to other positions.
+Since then, Solano, Stanislaus, and Ventura have trained 12 additional community paramedics to expand their programs or replace paramedics who have left their agencies or were promoted to other positions.
 San Francisco trained 10 community paramedics prior to the launch of its Alternate Destination - Sobering Center pilot project in February 2017.
 These same 10 community paramedics serve patients enrolled in San Francisco's Frequent EMS User project, which launched in September 2018.
+San Francisco trained 10 additional paramedics in early 2020.
 Fresno and Santa Clara each trained 10 community paramedics prior to launching their pilot projects in 2018.
 The City of Los Angeles Fire Department trained 14 community paramedics prior to launching its two pilot projects in June 2019.